zauguin/luametalatex/README.md

 ## Prerequisites
 You need an up-to-date TeX Live installation and the latest version of LuaMetaTeX.
 Additionally a current development version of luaotfload is required.
 (Of course, luaotfload is not necessary if you only want to use `luametaplain` without Unicode fonts.)

-Additionally a special library version of LuaTeX's kpathsea Lua binding is needed which is provided as a binary for Linux x64 and Windows x64.
-The Windows version is much less tests and may be out-of-date.
-For other platforms you have to compile it yourself.
-Drop me a line if you need any instructions.
-(The source can be found under https://github.com/zauguin/luametalatex-kpse)
+IF you are not using Linux x64 or Windows x64, you additionally need to compile a special library version of LuaTeX's kpathsea Lua binding.
+The source is available under https://github.com/zauguin/luametalatex-kpse .
+After compiling, the resulting `kpse.so` or `kpse.dll` has to be stored in the main directory of luametalatex (the same directory where `luametalatex-init.lua` is stored)

 ## How to install (automatically)
 Obtain `luametatex` from ConTeXt, drop the binary into the same location where your `luatex` binary is installed and then run `install.sh`.

 ## How to install (manually)
 Obtain `luametatex` from ConTeXt, drop the binary into the same location where your `luatex` binary is installed and copy (or sym-link) the file `luametalatex.lua` into the same directory.
 Additionally create a sym-link `luametalatex` to `luametatex` in the same directory.
-Then copy (or sym-link) this entire repo to `.../texmf-local/tex/lualatex/luametalatex`.
+Then install `luametalatex` into your texmf tree by running `l3build install` in this repository.

 Finally add the lines (on Windows, `$(luametalatex.lua)` has to be replaced by the full path to `luametalatex.lua`)
 ```